nossidge/poefy/README.md

 Install [SQLite 3.0+](https://sqlite.org/download.html)

-Just install the below gem.
+Install the gem, and let poefy know that you will be using 'sqlite3'.

+    $ gem install poefy-sqlite3
+    $ poefy -D sqlite3

 There is no further setup needed.

-    $ gem install poefy-sqlite3

 ### Set up some example corpora